n-genesis/finxact-json-vscode/README.md

 ```

-> **Hidden folders:** You may need need to change you file explorer's settings to show hidden files before seeing the `.vscode` directory.
+> **Hidden folders:** You may need need to change your file explorer's settings to show hidden files before seeing the `.vscode` directory.

 ### Clone or Download